snehalvisionify/visionai-docs/docs/overview/quick-start.md

         <img src="../../img/visionify-task.jpg" alt="Task" />
         <div class="step-content">
             <h4>Task Overview</h4>
-            <p>Access the Dashboard from the left navigation menu to view key Task.Task Management helps users create, assign, track, and manage tasks within the application.
+            <p>Access the Dashboard from the left navigation menu to view key Task.<br>Task Management helps users create, assign, track, and manage tasks within the application.
 It ensures that all work items are organized, progress is monitored, and responsibilities are clear.</p>
         </div>
     </div>
 </div>